datacoon/datadifflib/README.rst

 * Only JSON files supported to generate and apply delta files
 * Limited support for very huge files 100GB+, max tested files are 5GB
 * Files readed twice to generated delta.
 First time it generates index and second time it extracts added, deleted and changed records
+* The library and tool doesn't ever know anything about applicability of patch and so on.
+You have to manage yourself version control of datasets